Share This :

 It was organized through partnerships of different organizations : United Nations- Youth Thematic Group, United Nations Population Fund , United Nations Development Programme, United Nations Children’s Fund -Philippines, Youth Co:Lab, Youth Empowerment in Climate Action Platform , and the Movers Programme.

-help for families affected by widespread flooding
+Assistance for families affected by widespread flooding

 July 22 , 2021